fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 The following arguments are supported:

-* `hostname` - (Optional) The hostname or IP address of FortiManager unit.
+* `hostname` - (String | Optional) The hostname or IP address of FortiManager unit.
 It must be provided, but it can also be sourced from the `FORTIMANAGER_ACCESS_HOSTNAME` environment variable.

-* `token` - (Optional) The token of FortiManager unit.
+* `token` - (String | Optional) The token of FortiManager unit.
 If omitted, the `FORTIMANAGER_ACCESS_TOKEN` environment variable will be used.
 If neither is set, username/password will be used.

-* `fmg_cloud_token` - (Optional) The access token of FortiManager Cloud.
+* `fmg_cloud_token` - (String | Optional) The access token of FortiManager Cloud.
 If omitted, the `FORTIMANAGER_CLOUD_ACCESS_TOKEN` environment variable will be used.
 If neither is set, username/password will be used.
 Available only when `fmg_type` set to `forticloud`.

-* `fmg_type` - (Optional) FortiManager type.
+* `fmg_type` - (String | Optional) FortiManager type.
 Valid values: `on-prem`, `forticloud`.
 Default is `on-prem`.
 Set to `forticloud` if using FortiManager Cloud under FortiCloud.

-* `username` - (Optional) FortiManager username if `fmg_type` is `on-prem`, and it is required.
+* `username` - (String | Optional) FortiManager username if `fmg_type` is `on-prem`, and it is required.
 FortiCloud API username if `fmg_type` is `forticloud`, and it is optional.
 It can also be sourced from the `FORTIMANAGER_ACCESS_USERNAME` environment variable.

-* `password` - (Optional) FortiManager password if `fmg_type` is `on-prem`, and it is required.
+* `password` - (String | Optional) FortiManager password if `fmg_type` is `on-prem`, and it is required.
 FortiCloud API password if `fmg_type` is `forticloud`, and it is optional.
 It can also be sourced from the `FORTIMANAGER_ACCESS_PASSWORD` environment variable.

-* `insecure` - (Optional) Control whether the Provider to perform insecure SSL requests.
+* `insecure` - (Bool | Optional) Control whether the Provider to perform insecure SSL requests.
 If omitted, the `FORTIMANAGER_INSECURE` environment variable is used.
 If neither is set, default value is `false`.

-* `cabundlefile` - (Optional) The path of a custom CA bundle file.
+* `cabundlefile` - (String | Optional) The path of a custom CA bundle file.
 You can specify a path to the file, or you can specify it by the `FORTIMANAGER_CA_CABUNDLE` environment variable.

-* `scopetype` - (Optional) The option is used to set the default scope of application of those resources managed by the provider.
+* `scopetype` - (String | Optional) The option is used to set the default scope of application of those resources managed by the provider.
 Valid values: `adom`, `global`.
 The default value is `adom`.
 Each resource can also set its own scope as needed, see the description of each resource for details.

-* `adom` - (Optional) Adom.
+* `adom` - (String | Optional) Adom.
 This value is valid only when the `scopetype` is set to `adom`.
 The option is used to set the default adom of the resources managed by the provider.
 The default value is `root`.
 Each resource can also set its own adom as needed, see the description of each resource for details.

-* `import_options` - (Optional) This parameter is only used for import in some special cases.
+* `import_options` - (List | Optional) This parameter is only used for import in some special cases.
 When the resource to be imported includes pkg parameter, you need to assign a value to the parameter here, for example:

     ```hcl
     provider "fortimanager" {